taocpp/json/README.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/github/taocpp/json?svg=true)](https://ci.appveyor.com/project/taocpp/json)
 [![Coverage](https://img.shields.io/coveralls/taocpp/json.svg)](https://coveralls.io/github/taocpp/json)

-The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON value object, conversions from and to JSON string representation, and supports JSON Pointer and JSON Patch.
+The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON Value object, conversions from and to JSON string representation, and supports JSON Pointer and JSON Patch.
 It is designed for correctness and simplicity, is based on C++ standard containers, and strives for speed through minimalism (rather than complicated optimisations).

 ## Features